rcdemuth/docker-octoprint/README.md

 This is a Dockerfile to set up [OctoPrint](http://octoprint.org/).
 It supports the following architectures automatically:

+Most of the coding was done by nunofgs, but I've modified the code to use python 3

 - x86
 - arm32v6 [<sup>1</sup>](#armv6-docker-bug)
 - arm32v7